-

 Subsidy

-This is the admin and investment management costs that employers have made a commitment to cover for the foreseeable future.
+This is the administrative and investment management costs that employers have made a commitment to cover for the foreseeable future.

 Members who transfer other pension savings into USS don’t benefit from the subsidy on that transfer and will pay the full investment charge.
 The subsidy does apply to any additional contributions or contributions based on your salary above the salary threshold.
 View A guide to investing in the Investment Builder for more information on fees.